 When 1967 arrived, so too did Postage Stamp Trains.
 I was instantly smitten, and proceeded to pester my parents for an entire year before they finally caved in and allowed me to switch scales.
 And the moment I began working in N Scale, I had a strong sense that this was what I'd be doing for the rest of my life.
 That proved to be the case, starting with my very first N Scale layout in 1969, the Newport & Rock Falls.

 When I was 15, I had a science teacher named Linda Spano.
-One day after class, she overheard me talking about model railroading, and arranged for me to meet her husband Rick Spano at a local hobby shop where I happened to work.
+One day after class, she overheard me talking about model railroading, and arranged for me to meet her husband Rick Spano at a local hobby shop where I happened to work (The Switching Point in Pennington).
 Very soon all three of us became fast friends, and remain so to this day.
 Among many other things, Rick inspired me to take modeling more seriously, and so I began the White River & Northern, the first of a series of layouts bearing the same name—one of which appeared in Great Model Railroads 2000—as well as many other projects.